Espedair Street: Literary significance & criticism

 The band is loosely modelled on Pink Floyd or Fleetwood Mac although Banks has said that the character of Weird was in part inspired by Fish, the ex-Marillion singer and lyricist ("When I created Weird [...]
 I think Fish was at the back of my mind as a wee subliminal influence").
 There is a tone of rock journalism in the parts of the book about Frozen Gold.
 Coincidentally, onetime aspiring rock musician Sandy Robertson, who later became a well known rock journalist at Sounds magazine, lived in Espedair Street in the early 70s before the book was written.

 As Banks' first novel to eschew 'special effects', not being Gothic horror like The Wasp Factory, a literary mystery like Walking on Glass, or science fiction like The Bridge, most critics regard it as one of his most accessible works.

-Espedair Street is also a real street in Charleston, Paisley, where some of the significant events in the book take place.
+Espedair Street is a street in Charleston, Paisley, where some of the significant events in the book take place.